H. H. Gregg: Bankruptcy

 On March 6, 2017, H. H. Gregg filed for Chapter 11 bankruptcy.
 The filing followed the closure of 88 unprofitable locations outside of its core markets.
 BML Investment Partners, L.P. acquired at least 7.5% of the company by January 26, 2017.
-On February 15, 2017 the company announced it was exploring "strategic alternatives", implicitly a sale of all or part of the business.
+On February 15, 2017, the company announced it was exploring "strategic alternatives", implicitly a sale of all or part of the business.
 On March 6, 2017, the bankrupt company filed for reorganization under Chapter 11.
 On March 16, 2017, the company announced that the sale had not been completed.
-On April 7, 2017, the Chapter 11 case was converted to Chapter 7 liquidation, and H.H.
-Gregg said it would close all 220 of its locations (the 88 stores previously announced to be closing, plus the other 132 locations) and lay off about 5,000 employees.
+On April 7, 2017, the Chapter 11 case was converted to Chapter 7 liquidation, and H. H. Gregg said it would close all 220 of its locations (the 88 stores previously announced to be closing, plus the other 132 locations) and lay off about 5,000 employees.
 All stores were closed permanently on May 25, 2017.

 Sale of intellectual property

 In June 2017, the H. H. Gregg brand and intellectual property was purchased by Valor Group LLC for $400,000.
 In August 2017, Valor Group LLC announced it would open an online business under the H. H. Gregg name.
 The online business operates out of Somerset, New Jersey.

-The new online store named H.H.
-Gregg is not affiliated with the company that went out of business.
+The new online store named H. H. Gregg is not affiliated with the company that went out of business.
 Customers have been told to contact the manufacturer directly for any issues with malfunctioning products sold by the former company.
 Extended warranties sold by the former company are being serviced by Warrantech.

-On September 5, 2019, Valor Group LLC opened its first H. H. Gregg storefront in Franklin Township, NJ.
+On September 5, 2019, Valor Group LLC opened its first H. H. Gregg storefront in Franklin Township, New Jersey.
 In 2022, however, it was reported that the store had shuttered.